tminhnhat/BabyCommandAGI/README.md

 docker-compose up -d && docker attach babyagi
 ```

+**Note: Even if you exit with Ctrl+C, it will not stop unless you stop the container with Docker Desktop or similar.
+Please be careful.**

 **Note: The agent might loop indefinitely if it cannot achieve its objective.
 Please be aware of the cost of OpenAI API usage.**

 If you fail, you can resume from where you left off by running it again.
-If you want to run the task from the initial state, please change the RESULTS_STORE_NAME in ```.env```.

-Different tasks will be saved separately when the OBJECTIVE is different.
+Changing the OBJECTIVE will clear the list of future tasks and OBJECTIVE feedback.

 The following are saved up to the point where they were executed:
 - Tasks executed up to a certain point are saved under the ```data``` folder.
 - The last current directory is under the ```pwd``` folder.
 - The dump of the last environment variables is under the ```env_dump``` folder.

-If you want to reset the environment, not the task, please delete the Docker container of BabyCommandAGI.
-In that case, we recommend changing the RESULTS_STORE_NAME as well.
+If you want to reset the environment, please delete the Docker container of BabyCommandAGI once and change the RESULTS_STORE_NAME in ```.env```.
-(Because BabyCommandAGI executes various commands, the environment may be broken)
+(BabyCommandAGI executes various commands, so the environment may be broken)

 # Logs